-- Indoor Sports Centre at the heart of the main campus featuring the Pulse Fitness Suite, group exercise studios, an indoor jogging track, sports hall and Sports Medicine Clinic
+- Indoor Sports Centre at the heart of the main campus, featuring the Pulse Fitness Suite, group exercise studios, an indoor jogging track, sports hall and Sports Medicine Clinic.

-- Gym at Langford Veterinary School
+- Gym at Bristol Veterinary School.

-The University of Bristol Students' Union (Bristol SU) has more than 60 sports clubs, ranging from cycling to ultimate frisbee and American football to skydiving.
+The University of Bristol Students' Union (Bristol SU) has more than 70 sports clubs, ranging from cycling to ultimate frisbee, and American football to skydiving.